 Tell Friends and Family About Your Plans

 Tell a friend or family member of your plans, including when and where you are going.
 Have your cell phone charged and with you at all times.
-We recommend downloading the Noonlight App.
+We strongly recommend & urge you to download the Noonlight App.

 Be in Control of Your Transportations